clementmouchet/rustysoft.de-martin-PbDbFixer/README.md

 To be able to build PbDbFixer, you have to have the cross compiler for ARM CPUs installed.
 On Arch Linux, the AUR package `arm-linux-gnueabi-gcc75-linaro-bin` does the job.
 Don't forget to tell `cargo` which compiler/linker it has to invoke.
-In my case, I hat to edit `~/.cargo/config`:
+In my case, I had to edit `~/.cargo/config`:
 ```
 [target.arm-unknown-linux-gnueabi]
 linker = "arm-linux-gnueabi-gcc"